Ciara McCormack

 Ciara Marie McCormack (born 29 September 1979) is a former football player who played as a defender.
 Born in Canada, she made eight appearances for the Republic of Ireland national team.
-She is the co-owner and CEO of Limerick based club, Treaty United.
+She was previously the co-owner and CEO of Limerick based club, Treaty United.

 College career

 McCormack won a scholarship to Yale University and played college soccer for four years.
 She spent a further year at the University of Connecticut.

 Club career

 McCormack has featured for Boston Renegades, Vancouver Whitecaps Women and Ottawa Fury Women in the W-League.
 She also played for Fortuna Hjørring in Denmark and was the first North American to play in a UEFA Champions League final.

 Since moving to Norway in 2008, McCormack represented Toppserien clubs Asker Fotball, FK Larvik and Kolbotn Fotball.
 She left Kolbotn for Donn Toppfotball in August 2010, before the club bankrupted at the end of the following season, prompting a return to the United States.

 In January 2023, McCormack joined Irish club Treaty United.

 In October 2023, McCormack was installed as co-owner and CEO of a reinvigorated organisation featuring Limerick’s only professional men’s and women’s soccer teams, with a focus on youth development.
-The takeover makes McCormack the first female CEO in the League of Ireland.
+The takeover made McCormack the first female CEO in the League of Ireland.
+At the end of November 2025, McCormack stepped down from her role as CEO of Treaty United after more than two years in the position.